leekeh/leekeh/README.md

 consistent patterns (code and design).
 I work mainly with NextJS, NX and TypeScript, but I am also learning Svelte in my free time.
-Hobbies: Bouldering, pottery, international train travel, cooking Currently playing: Professor layton and the miracle mask Currently listening to: My Sister's Crown - Vesna Currently reading: Ik ga leven - Lale Gül
+Hobbies: Bouldering, pottery, international train travel, cooking Currently playing: Yoshi's New Island
+Currently listening to: Tyler, The Creator - See You Again Currently reading: Ik ga leven - Lale Gül
 ```